a-karma/Bogor_Workshop/DAY_1/Session1.md

 >
 > use a similar while loop to create a sub-directory called `Output` inside each Stage dir

 If your pipeline is run sequentially, the output of the first step will serve as input for the second step and so on and so forth.
-Therefore, the content of `Stage 1/Output` and `Stage 2/Input` will be exactly the same.
+Therefore, the content of `stage 1/output` and `stage 2/input` will be exactly the same.
 Avoiding redundancies and data duplication is a good way of saving space on disk though, thus, we don’t want to copy all the files from one directory to another: we are going to create a symbolic link instead.
 ```sh
 ln -s ~/project_bash/raw_data/ ~/project_bash/stage_1/input
 ```